matiasfha/draft-articles/advanced-typescript.md

 > Note: Need a better title since this is more like "intermediate" TS to get you started with complex data types

-You may already know that Typescript can be a significant improvement for your Javascript developer team but, as any new language there is a learning curve to harness the full power of it.
+You may already know that Typescript can be a significant improvement for your Javascript developer team, but, like any new language, there is a learning curve to harness its full power of it.

-In this article I will drive you through some advanced usages of Typescript that can help you achieve those data requirements or features.
+In this article, I will drive you through some advanced usages of Typescript that can help you achieve those data requirements or features.

-> If you are looking for an in depth guide to help you understand the Typescript reasoning and why you should choose it for your project check this previous article: [Why we choose Typescript all the way through](https://clevertech.biz/insights/why-we-choose-typescript-all-the-way-through)
+> If you are looking for an in-depth guide to help you understand the Typescript reasoning and why you should choose it for your project, check this previous article: [Why we choose Typescript all the way through](https://clevertech.biz/insights/why-we-choose-typescript-all-the-way-through)

 ## What will be covered

 We're going to explore several "advanced" building blocks that allow you to harness the power of the Typescript's type system.
-The use of this types and features allow you to enforce complex compile time invariants.
+These types and features will enable you to enforce complex compile-time invariants.

 - Generics
 - Union and Intersection Types